 \head{Step 3: Postprocessing.~} We also perform minor postprocessing of the RTT-generated candidate patches to ensure that function signatures are as expected by the test suites.
-Therefore, we extract code if both code and text are generated and remove extra tokens.
-This process also increases the readability of patches.
+Therefore, we extract code if both code and text are generated and remove extra tokens, which also increases the readability of patches.
+This process is also automated and does not require human intervention.
 Section~\ref{sec:postprocess-ensure-testability} contains more details on postprocessing with an NL and PLs as intermediate translations.

-\head{Step 4: Evaluation of RTT Results.~} The final step evaluates the postprocessed RTT results against the test suites provided by the benchmarks.
+\head{Step 4: Evaluation of RTT Results.} The final step evaluates the postprocessed RTT results against the test suites provided by the benchmarks.
 We calculate additional metrics for each candidate patch to evaluate the performance of the models and measure the effectiveness of RTT for APR.